 9. American Horror Story: Roanoke (Season 6)

 Roanoke was the true start of the downfall for the show, as the first few episodes were framed as a reality show, much to the audience’s confusion.
 The show up until that point had themes that were solidified and, more specifically, kept to an aesthetic dependent on the season.
 Roanoke was more of a joke than scary, and the gore of the season was more unsettling than it should’ve been.
-Roanoke had some points it clearly wanted to make about the fear of perception, but it lost it’s ability to do this when the hacking and slashing and cannibalism is around every corner.
+Roanoke had some points it clearly wanted to make about the fear of perception, but it lost its ability to do this when the hacking and slashing and cannibalism are around every corner.
 There was no reasonable justification for the violence, but Evan Peters in a powdered wig makes it ten times better than Freak Show.